 - Chicken necks, chicken backs, chicken giblets

-Dog owners who feed completely raw commonly use these sources for their dogs food but they can also be incorporated well into a fresh lightly cooked dogs meal.
+Dog owners who feed completely raw commonly use these sources for their dog food, but they can also be incorporated well into a fresh lightly cooked dog meal.

 Other ingredients I like to stock up on are frozen vegetables, frozen fruits, and certain canned foods like canned pumpkin and sardines.
-(Some might be objected to anything canned, but we believe moderate use is perfectly fine - let’s not get too paranoid here..)
+(Some might be objected to anything canned, but we believe moderate use is perfectly fine ..)

 When fresh fruits and veggies are available and on sale I’ll include that in both my human family and dogs family meals as well.

-For those of your worried about arsenic levels in rice - you really shouldn't be.
+For those of you worried about arsenic levels in rice - you really shouldn't be.
 Both humans and dogs who enjoy a varied diet can safely consume rice in moderation.

 Tip: To drastically reduce arsenic levels in rice (brown rice has the highest), simply soak the rice overnight before cooking and rinse thoroughly.
 Then cook rice in a rice to water ration of 5:1.
 These steps alone reduce arsenic levels up to 80%.